LVNAuth - Structuring a visual novel

 Let's go!

-But now let's say you want to do this 20 times in your visual novel.
+But now let's say you want to do this 20 different times throughout your visual novel.
 You would need to copy/paste the 3 lines above 20 times throughout your visual novel.

 That's where a reusable script comes in.
 You can create a reusable script called 'happy mood' that contains these 3 lines: